kyhau/docker-notebook/docker-networking.md

 # Create a network
 docker network create [OPTIONS] NETWORK

+# OPTIONS:
+# --attachable		Enable manual container attachment
+# --aux-address		Auxiliary IPv4 or IPv6 addresses used by Network driver
+# --config-from		The network from which copying the configuration
+# --config-only		Create a configuration only network
+# --driver|-d     Driver to manage the Network; default is `bridge`
+# --gateway		  IPv4 or IPv6 Gateway for the master subnet
+# --ingress		  Create swarm routing-mesh network
+# --internal		Restrict external access to the network
+# --ip-range		Allocate container ip from a sub-range
+# --ipam-driver	IP Address Management Driver
+# --ipam-opt		Set IPAM driver specific options
+# --ipv6		    Enable IPv6 networking
+# --label		    Set metadata on a network
+# --opt , -o		Set driver specific options
+# --scope		    Control the network’s scope
+# --subnet		  Subnet in CIDR format that represents a network segment

 # The 'docker network create' command can take a network, subnet and gateway as arguments for either bridge
 # or overlay drivers.
 # --driver|-d:  accepts `bridge` or `overlay` (built-in network drivers); `bridge` if not specified